silviot/edx-platform-wiki/Microsites-Theming.md

  * **course_about_show_social_links** - boolean toggle for displaying the social links in the course about page's sidebar.
 Defaults to True.
  * **course_about_twitter_account** - Optional override for the account on the twitter social link.
 Defaults to "@edxonline".
  * **course_about_facebook_link** - Optional override for URL of the facebook social link.
 Defaults to "http://www.facebook.com/EdxOnline".
+ * **COURSE_CATALOG_VISIBILITY_PERMISSION** - Optional override for the permissions check regarding allowing visibility of a course to appear on the homepage and courses listing.
+Suggested setting should be "see_in_catalog".
+ * **COURSE_ABOUT_VISIBILITY_PERMISSION** - Optional override for the permissions check regarding allowing visibility of the Course About page.
+Suggested setting should be "see_about_page"
+ * **ENABLE_PAID_COURSE_REGISTRATION** - Optional override for the global settings.FEATURE["ENABLE_PAID_COURSE_REGISTRATION"].
+If the Microsite needs to support paywalled courses in an deployment environment which has this global setting to False, then the Microsite should set it to True.
+ * **ENABLE_SHOPPING_CART** - Optional override for the global settings.FEATURE["ENABLE_SHOPPING_CART"].
+If the Microsite needs to support the Shopping Cart button in a deployment environment which has this global setting to False, then the Microsite should set it to True.
+* **ENABLE_THIRD_PARTY_AUTH** - Optional override for the global settings.FEATURE["ENABLE_THIRD_PARTY_AUTH"].
+If the Microsite cannot support third party authentication in an deployed environment in which the global setting is True, then the Microsite should set it to False.
+* **ALLOW_AUTOMATED_SIGNUPS** - Optional override for the global settings.FEATURE["ALLOW_AUTOMATED_SIGNUPS"] to show/hide the Auto-Register and Enroll feature in the Instructor dashboard.
+* **ALWAYS_REDIRECT_HOMEPAGE_TO_DASHBOARD_FOR_AUTHENTICATED_USER** - Setting this to False will stop the default behavior of redirecting logged in users when the land on the homepage from redirecting to the dashboard.
+Recommended setting is False.
+* **course_email_template_name** - Name of the CourseEmailTemplate to use when sending course emails.
+If the Microsite site needs to send a branded Course Email, use the Django Admin website to define an appropriate Course Email Template.
+Then set the configuration to point to this Template name that was used int the admin pages.
+* **course_email_from_addr** - The "from" address to use when sending course emails.
 * **SUBDOMAIN_BRANDING** - dict that maps a subdomain to a university. e.g. {'foo' : 'FooX'}.
 NOTE: This is a legacy construct and you will not need to set this yourself.

 ## Other Django configuration settings that are important to microsites configuration